FreeClimbAPI/nodejs-sdk/docs/source/api/messages.rst

 get(messageId)
 ^^^^^^^^^^^^^^^

-    Retrieve a single message from Persephony.
+    Retrieve a single message from FreeClimb.

     :messageId: {string} The :code:`messageId` of the desired message.